syncfusion-content/asp.netwebforms-docs/aspnet/SplitButton/Getting-Started.md

 {% endhighlight %}

-> Note: Add menu items of the Split Button inside <Items> that is displayed when you click on the Split Button.
+N> Add menu items of the Split Button inside <Items> that is displayed when you click on the Split Button.

 #### Output of above steps.